-Hiking the Cinque Terre: finding our perfect Italy
+Hiking in Cinque Terre: planning to find your perfect Italy

-It’s been a while since we were in Italy, but we had some amazing adventures.
+Italy really is a unique, beautiful country everywhere you go.
 We loved Venice and its canals, and getting completely soaked when a monsoon hit.
 Florence was awesome despite being there during the week that EVERY museum closed for maintenance.
-And then Pisa was such a whirlwind that we could only love it, no time for anything else.
+And then exploring Pisa was such a whirlwind that we could only love it; no time for anything else.
 And then Cinque Terre.
-Hiking the Cinque Terre and wandering through orchards, abandoned train trestles and vineyards climbing into the clouds… it was our perfect Italy.
+Hiking Cinque Terre and wandering through orchards, abandoned train trestles and vineyards climbing into the clouds… it was our perfect Italy.

 What you'll find...